Fan77Fan/EndocardiumSegmentation/README_phase2.md

 mean error percentage using Otsu algorithm is 0.345768146028
 ```

+In conclusion, we think using a thresholding scheme to separate myocardium and blood pool is possible, as shown by the results that the best error percentage is around 12%.
+However, the implementation needs further deliberation.
+Ostu method, a simple algorithm available in open-source toolkits, may not generate satisfying results.

 #### 2) Do you think that any other heuristic (non-machine learning)-based approaches, besides simple thresholding, would work in this case?
 Explain

 Based on the shape of the myocardium, my guess is that a level-set method may be able to generate good results.
+The smooth contour of the endocardium can be utilized as a shape prior to guide heuristic methods.